 - Trust score and # of approves/declines across the network

-However, your office does have the final say on job approvals, and can curate the network based on your institutional guidelines.
-This also give you a chance to vet postings for fraudulent or suspicious employers.
+However, your office does have the final say on job approvals and can curate the network based on your institutional guidelines.
+This also give you a chance to vet postings your students will access.

 - Setup saved searches to build a variety of job posting queues